-Looking for a simple headboard DIY?
-Then learn how easy it is to turn an old reclaimed door into the perfect headboard for size bed!
+Looking for a simple headboard DIY that you don’t need a team of craftspeople to build?
+Then learn how easy it is to turn an old reclaimed door into the perfect headboard for any size bed!

 Hey everyone, this is my first attempt at blogging, and it shows due to my lack of pictures of the process.
 Regardless, I hope that you find this blog helpful in putting together your own recycled door headboard.
 You can find the instructions here, and if you are unable to download it from the link just contact us at [email protected] and we can email it to you directly.
 Please let me know if I can answer any questions if you are thinking about building your own headboard or need some help along the way.
 Good luck and happy building!

 We had been looking for headboards for both our guest bedroom and our own bedroom for quite a while.
 Beth loves catalogs like Pottery Barn and we both like antiques, but we aren’t crazy about paying the sometimes ridiculous prices.
 Beth found a headboard on Pinterest several months ago, and after looking at the Anna White Queen Headboard plans that the original poster used we headed out to a local salvage yard to find some reclaimed wood.
 What we found was something even better (albeit a little more challenging), some old doors with great distressing and character.

 Before I show you how to build a headboard from an old door, I wanted to briefly share a few tips about choosing your door and building a headboard for your specific bed frame.
 This is because not all doors and bed frames are the same, and they both are a crucial part when it comes to building the headboard.

 Tip 1: Look at your bed frame design: